Bata Corporation: Post-war: rebuilding

 Tomáš's son Thomas J. Bata, manager of the buying department of the British Bata Company, was unable to return until after the war.
 He was sent to Canada by his uncle Jan, to become the Vice President of the Bata Import and Export Company of Canada, which was founded in a company town named Batawa, opened in 1939.
 Foreign subsidiaries were separated from the parent company, and ownership of plants in Bohemia and Moravia was transferred to another member of the family.

 After World War II, governments in Czechoslovakia, East Germany, Poland and Yugoslavia confiscated and nationalized Bata factories, stripping Bata of its Eastern European assets.

 In 1945, the decision was taken that Bata Development Limited in Great Britain would become the service headquarters of the Bata Shoe Organisation.
-Now based in the West, Thomas J. Bata, along with many Czechoslovakian expatriates, began to rebuild the business.
+Now based in the West, Thomas J. Bata, along with many Czechoslovak expatriates, began to rebuild the business.

 From its new base, the company gradually rebuilt itself, expanding into new markets throughout Asia, the Middle East, Australia, Africa and Latin America.
 Rather than organizing these new operations in a highly centralized structure, Bata established a confederation of autonomous units that could be more responsive to new markets in developing countries.

 Between 1946 and 1960, 25 new factories were built and 1,700 company shops were opened.
 In 1962, the company had production and sales activities in 79 countries.

 In 1964, Bata moved their headquarters to Toronto, Ontario, Canada.
-In 1965 they were moved again, into an ultra-modern building, the Bata International Centre.
+In 1965 they moved again into a new building, the Bata International Centre.
 The building, located on Wynford Drive, in suburban North York, Ontario, Canada, was designed by architect John B. Parkin.

 In 1979, the Bata family established the Bata Shoe Museum Foundation to operate an international centre for footwear research and house of a collection that was started by Sonja Bata, Thomas' wife, in the 1940s.
 As she travelled the world on business with her husband, she gradually built up a collection of traditional footwear from the areas she was visiting.
 The Bata Shoe Museum is in Toronto.

-In 1980, Bata-sponsored Eliseo Salazar wins the Aurora Formula One Championship.
+In 1980, Bata-sponsored Eliseo Salazar won the Aurora Formula One Championship.
 Bata was one of the official sponsors of the 1986 FIFA World Cup held in Mexico, and Bata Power shoes were the official footwear for the 1987 ICC Cricket World Cup.
 Bata also sponsored 2014 Electronic Sports World Cup.

 Czechoslovakia after 1989

-After the Velvet Revolution in November 1989, Thomas J. Baťa returned soon after in December 1989.
+Thomas J. Baťa returned in December 1989, soon after the Velvet Revolution in November.
 The Czechoslovak government offered him the opportunity to invest in the ailing government-owned Svit shoe company.
 Since companies nationalised before 1948 were not returned to their original owners, the state continued to own Svit and privatised it during voucher privatisation in Czechoslovakia.
 Svit's failure to compete in the free market led to its decline, and in 2000 Svit went bankrupt.